 About Brazil Travel

-Brasilia: his is the only city built in the 20th century designated a UNESCO World Heritage Site for the grand architecture of its public buildings, gardens and avenues.
+Brasilia: It is the only city in the world built in the 20th century to be designated a UNESCO World Heritage Site because of the grand, linear architecture of its public buildings, gardens and avenues.

-Ouro Preto: The “city of gold” is encircled by mountains.
-This UNESCO World Heritage City reveals its masterful architectural style in the 1742 Governor’s Palace, exquisite colonial churches, gardens and cobblestone streets.
+Ouro Preto: The ‘‘city of gold’ is encircled by mountains, this UNESCO World Heritage City reveals its masterful architectural style in the 1742 Governor’s Palace, exquisite colonial churches and planned gardens along cobblestone streets.

-Pantanal: This vast wetland is a refuge for capybara, caiman, giant river otter, and the rare marsh deer.
+Pantanal: This vast wetland is a refuge for capybara, caiman, giant river otter and the rare marsh deer.
 A complex of aquatic and terrestrial environments, including rough arboreal ranges and forests that can be explored on horseback, in open vehicles and by boat.

-Recife & Olinda: Recife is famous for its 17th-century architecture, It is one of the largest cities in Brazil.
-History buffs love these towns for their old quarters, ornate churches and an Inquisition jail.
-Olinda, a UNESCO World Heritage City, is nearly 500 years old.
+Recife & Olinda: Famous for its 17th-century architecture, It is one of the largest cities in Brazil.
+History buffs love these towns for the old quarters, ornate churches and even an Inquisition jail.
+Olinda, a UNESCO World Heritage City.

-Rio de Janeiro: Rio is the most visited city in the southern hemisphere.
-From Copacabana Beach to Sugarloaf Mountain, it makes a grand impression.
+Rio de Janeiro: Rio de Janeiro is the most visited city in the southern hemisphere.
+From Copacabana Beach to Sugarloaf Mountain, Rio makes a grand impression.
 Atop Corcovado Mountain, the 36-m/120-ft. statue of Christ the Redeemer is listed as one of the New Seven Wonders of the World.

 Best Times to Travel to Brazil